1324- and 2143-avoiding Kazhdan-Lusztig immanants and k-positivity: Introduction

-The positivity properties of immanants have been of interest since the early 1990s.
-In \cite{GJ}, Goulden and Jackson conjectured (and Greene \cite{Greene} later proved) that character immanants of Jacobi-Trudi matrices are polynomials with nonnegative coefficients.
-This was followed by a number of positivity conjectures by Stembridge \cite{StemConj}, including two that were proved shortly thereafter: Haiman showed that character immanants of generalized Jacobi-Trudi matrices are Schur-positive \cite{HaiConj} and Stembridge showed that character immanants of totally nonnegative matrices are nonnegative \cite{StemTNN}.
+In this paper, we establish the positivity of certain immanants evaluated on \emph{$k$-positive} matrices; that is, matrices whose minors of size at most $k$ are positive.
+Interest in positivity properties of immanants goes back to the early 1990s.
+Goulden and Jackson \cite{GJ} conjectured, and Greene \cite{Greene} later proved, that character immanants of Jacobi-Trudi matrices are monomial-positive.
+Jacobi-Trudi matrices refer to the matrices appearing in the famous Jacobi-Trudi identity for skew-Schur functions; they have entries that are homogeneous symmetric functions and determinants equal to skew-Schur functions.
+Greene's result was followed by a number of positivity conjectures by Stembridge \cite{StemConj}, including two that were proved shortly thereafter: Haiman showed that character immanants of generalized Jacobi-Trudi matrices (repeated rows and columns allowed) are Schur-positive \cite{HaiConj} and Stembridge \cite{StemTNN} showed that character immanants are nonnegative on \emph{totally nonnegative} matrices, matrices with nonnegative minors.

-In \cite{StemConj}, Stembridge also asks if certain immanants are nonnegative on $k$-nonnegative matrices.
-More generally, it is natural to ask what one can say about the signs of immanants on $k$-nonnegative matrices.
-Stembridge's proof in \cite{StemTNN} does not extend to $k$-nonnegative matrices, as it relies on the existence of a certain factorization for totally nonnegative matrices which does not exist for all $k$-nonnegative matrices.
+In \cite[Question 2.9]{StemConj}, Stembridge also asks about the nonnegativity of certain immanants evaluated on \emph{$k$-nonnegative matrices}, matrices whose minors of size at most $k$ are nonnegative.
+(Stembridge's methods in \cite{StemTNN} do not give insight into this question, as it relies on a factorization of totally nonnegative matrices which does not exist for all $k$-nonnegative matrices.)

-Here, we will focus on the signs of \emph{Kazhdan-Lusztig immanants}, which were defined by Rhoades and Skandera \cite{RS}.
+Here, we investigate a variant of Stembridge's question, restricting our attention to $k$-positive matrices and \emph{Kazhdan-Lusztig immanants}, which were defined by Rhoades and Skandera \cite{RS}.

 \begin{defn} Let $v \in S_n$.
 The \emph{Kazhdan-Lusztig immanant} $\Imm_v: \Mat_{n \times n}(\CC) \to \CC$ is given by